 - Submit original and English translations of official transcripts or diploma from secondary schools and colleges attended.

 - Submit a copy of your passport

 If there are any dependents (spouse and/or children) who are coming along with you and have to be included in the I-20, submit all necessary information for each dependent as required by the Department of Homeland Security:

 - Copy of Marriage/Birth Certificate(s)

 Please note CSI accepts payments made by certified check or money order drawn on a U.S. bank and payable in U.S. dollars or by credit card.
 Upon arrival to the U.S., you should immediately contact your CSI International admissions representative to register and enroll for classes and complete any other necessary steps.
 CSI does not have dormitories.
 Students must make their own travel and housing arrangements.
-Please visit the Practical Matters section of the website for more information.
+Please visit the Resources of the website for more information.